 11.1.
 Quality assurance

 As part of the quality assurance procedure, the results of the SBS at macro level are compared with data from previous year.
 Any significant fluctuations in primary variables are closely examined, and the reasons for these variations are documented.
-When feasible, data are cross-verified with administrative sources to confirm their accuracy.
+When feasible, data is cross-verified with administrative sources to confirm their accuracy.
 The NSO consistently prioritises the accuracy of the data released to the public.

 Every five to seven years, the NSO undergoes a Peer Review from Eurostat officials.
 This review gauges the NSO's alignment with the principles of the ESS CoP.
 These Peer Reviews are integral to the European Statistical System (ESS) strategy, enforcing adherence to the ESS CoP.
 Each National Statistical Institute (NSI) is prompted to complete a standard self-assessment questionnaire and this is followed by a visit of an expert team at the NSI, meeting its representatives and key stakeholders.
 The review culminates in a compliance report and highlights Improvement Actions, which the NSI is expected to act upon.
 The most recent Peer Review took place in 2022.